AmrPyTh/InternIntelligence_HyperparameterOptimization/README.md

-InternIntelligence_HyperparameterOptimization
+# InternIntelligence_HyperparameterOptimization

-This project was completed as part of my internship with @InternIntelligence, where I optimized the hyperparameters of a machine learning model to improve its performance.
-The techniques employed include Grid Search, Randomized Search, and Cross-Validation for fine-tuning the model.
+This repository contains the work I completed as part of my internship with **@InternIntelligence**, focusing on optimizing the hyperparameters of a machine learning model to improve its performance.

-📌 Objective
+## 📌 Objective

-The primary objective of this task was to enhance the performance of a machine learning classification model by experimenting with different hyperparameters and evaluating their impact.
-The dataset used is the Breast Cancer dataset from scikit-learn.
+The goal of this task was to boost the performance of a classification model by tuning its hyperparameters using industry-standard optimization techniques.

-🛠️ Techniques Used
+## 🛠️ Techniques Used
-Grid Search: Exhaustively searches through a manually specified subset of the hyperparameter space.

-Randomized Search: Randomly samples a specified number of hyperparameter combinations from a specified range, providing a good balance between exploration and computational cost.

-Cross-Validation: Used to assess the model's generalizability by splitting the data into training and validation sets multiple times.
+- **Grid Search**
+- **Randomized Search**
+- **Cross-Validation**
+- **Scikit-learn pipelines**
+- **Model evaluation with accuracy, precision, recall, and F1-score**

+## 🧠 Model Info

+- **Model Type:** (e.g., Random Forest / SVM / Logistic Regression)
+- **Dataset Used:** (e.g., Iris / Breast Cancer / Custom Dataset)
+- **Metric Improved:** (e.g., Accuracy improved from 85% ➡️ 92%)

+> 📌 *Feel free to edit this section with your actual model and dataset details.*

-📊 Model Performance
+## 📊 Results
-The project involved tuning the following hyperparameters:

-n_estimators (number of trees)

-max_depth (depth of each tree)

-learning_rate (learning rate)

-The model used is XGBoost (XGBClassifier), a powerful gradient-boosted tree algorithm.

-📈 Key Results:
+After applying hyperparameter optimization:
-Improved model accuracy after hyperparameter optimization
+- ✅ Improved model accuracy and generalization
+- 🔍 Identified the most impactful parameters

-Reduced overfitting and increased generalization
+- 💡 Reduced overfitting using cross-validation